oanaprf/some-js-basics/index.md

 ```
 >In this example, the function knows to extract 'color' and 'brand' properties from the object it receives as the parameter.
 But Javascript's freedom(*loosely typed*) is a two way street, so since it only expects an object as a parameter, it will give you an error if you pass `null` or `undefined` in.
 A trick for this would be another ES6 feature, the **default values**, about which I will talk in a bit.

 >The three-dotted thing you see there is called the **rest parameter**(I will talk about this also) and it gathers all the remaining(not named in the extraction) properties under an object(named any way you want).
-You can access those properties via this object, in this case, `rest.propertyName`.
+You can access those properties via this object, in this case, `rest.propertyName`. *Rest parameter* must be the **last element**!

 It's also worth mentioning that if a certain extracted property does not exist on that object, the variable would be, you guessed it, `undefined`.